 Read the book “Journey to the Center of the Earth” before the March 20th meeting to enjoy the discussion.
 Even if you have not read it, come to hear about it!
 We will also review book summaries (provided) and vote on other historical books to read this year.
 Light refreshments provided.

 Sunday, March 31, 2 p.m.: Back Street: film showing at the Emerald Theater

 Back Street was written by Fannie Hurst while she was staying in Mount Clemens.
 This book was put to film and made into three different versions over time.
+The story is about how a woman's love and devotion to a married man results in her being relegated to the "back streets" of his life.
+We will be watching the first film version made in 1932 with Irene Dunne and John Boles.
+Tickets cost $10 each and include pop and popcorn.
 Join us a film viewing at the beautiful Emerald Theater.
-Doors open at 2 p.m., film begins at 3 p.m. https://www.theemeraldtheatre.com/
+Doors open at 2 p.m., the film begins at 3 p.m.
+Tickets can be purchased at https://www.theemeraldtheatre.com/

 Tuesday, April 16 – Tuesday Tea Talk at Two: